Perfect Draft: 3rd in a 12-Team ESPN Standard League

 - No QBs before the seventh round: Past ADP compared with points per game show us the value of waiting on a quarterback.
 Even with the scoring change, the seventh round is the earliest position where opportunity cost has been sufficiently reduced and quarterbacks can be drafted.
 While standard scoring drops the need for more wide receivers, we’re still only starting a single quarterback.
 I personally prefer to wait but comparing the draft pick across multiple positions is ideal in order to maintain a flexible strategy.

 No TEs before the fifth round: We can’t rely on receptions to prop up tight end scoring, but opportunity gives us yardage and touchdowns.
-The switch to standard doesn’t affect my approach to drafting tight ends, but I’ll still use Draft Analyzer to compare their value across other available players.
+The switch to standard doesn’t affect my approach to drafting tight ends, but I’ll still use Draft Hero to compare their value across other available players.
 The fifth round is when the next tier of tight ends are typically selected so I’ve set the tool to wait until then for tight ends to become an option.

 No DST OR K before the fifteenth round: Past defensive performance isn’t predictive of future performance and they can be effectively streamed negating the need for drafting them early.
 I use a similar approach for kickers as we’re just looking for volume each week.
 It allows me to continue adding other core players and build a stronger roster.